Stars beat Vegas in 7-round shootout; Knights still alive – KION546

 NOTES

-There was a late scuffle with 2:27 left in regulation after Hintz went by the Vegas net.
+Thompson played for the fifth time in six games, but the first since the Golden Knights said Monday that starting goalie Robin Lehner would undergo season-ending left shoulder surgery.
+Lehner initially got hurt Feb.
+9. … There was a scuffle with 2:27 left in regulation after Hintz went by the Vegas net.
 The Stars center was first pushed by Alec Martinez, but after he was pulled back by 37-year-old Stars center Joe Pavelski, Jack Eichel got face-to-face with Hintz.
 Eichel and Hintz both got roughing penalties. … The Golden Knights had won the first two games against Dallas this season, and are 8-2-1 all time against the Stars.

 UP NEXT

-Golden Knights: At Chicago on Wednesday night in the second of three consecutive road games to end the regular season.
+Golden Knights: The second of three consecutive road games to end the regular season.

-Stars: Host Arizona on Wednesday night.
-The Stars are 2-1 against the Coyotes this season, but lost 3-1 in the most recent meeting Feb.
+Stars: Dallas is 2-1 against the Coyotes this season, but lost 3-1 in the most recent meeting Feb.
 20.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports